1. Thanks

 // Init: k : = 0 ; x : = 0 ; y : = 0 ; z : = 0 ; boom : = 0 ; // Thread 0: r1 : = z ; x : = r1 // Thread 1: r2 : = k . load ( acq ); if ( r2 == 42 ) { r3 : = x ; if ( r3 == 1 ) { z : = r3 ; boom : = 1 } else { r4 : = y . load ( na ); z : = r4 } } // Thread 2: y . store ( 1 , na , normal ); k . store ( 42 , rel , normal )

-In this test, we could reason that an execution that stores
+In this test, we could reason that an execution that stores to could be allowed.

 This depends on the sdep edges that we apply in the following execution.
 Note, we include enough sdep edges here to forbid the behaviour.
 We will go on to discuss a series of optimisations that may or may not be reasonable.
 If the optimisation sequence is reasonable, it would lead to removing one of the sdep edges and allowing the behaviour.

-can produce LLVM poison values, whose values are inteterminate, and can lead to undefined behaviours.
-We would like the SG1 opinion on the
+The optimisation sequence hinges on the use of a new operation in LLVMIR that allows the compiler to make assumptions about the values read by non-atomics.
+Use of can produce LLVM poison values, whose values are inteterminate, and can lead to undefined behaviours.
+We would like the SG1 opinion on the optimisation.

 The series of optimisations that might remove that sdep edge and permit this behaviour relies on global analysis.
 The optimisations are all on Thread 1, and we repeat the transformed program after each step.
 To start with, Thread 1 is as follows.